 Similar to other insects, bees have four stages in their life cycle.
 These stages are the egg, larva, pupa, and adult bee.

-The adult bee can become a new queen if chosen by the worker bees by feeding it with royal jelly or can start its own kingdom with her own brood eventually.
+The adult bee can become a new queen as chosen by the worker bees by feeding it with royal jelly or can start its own kingdom with her own brood eventually.

 Some victims of bee stings can be most unfortunate to have severe reactions.
-These would include swelling of some parts of their face such as the lips and even their throat, they start to have difficulty in breathing, their heart could get slower or more rapid pulse, nausea and vomiting, they may feel dizzy, lose consciousness, or may even die in rare cases when the allergy develops to anaphylactic shock.
+These would include swelling of some parts of their face such as the lips and even their throat.
+Moreover, they start to have difficulty in breathing, their heart could get slower or more rapid pulse, nausea and vomiting, and they may feel dizzy.
+Most horribly, they may lose consciousness, or may even die in rare cases when the allergy develops to anaphylactic shock.

 Bee Sting: Prevention Tips